STMicroelectronics/ispu-examples/README.md

 * On Windows:

-  * Open the Start search, type "env" and choose "Edit the system environment variables".
+  * Open the Start search, type "env" and choose "Edit environment variables for your account".
-  * Click on the "Environment Variables…" button.
-  * Under the "System Variables" section, find the row with "Path" in the "Variable" column, select it and click "Edit...".
+  * Under the "User variables" section, find the row with "Path" in the "Variable" column, select it and click "Edit...".
   * Click on the "Browse..." button, browse into the folder where the toolchain is installed, select the *bin* folder and click "OK".
   * Close all remaining windows by clicking "OK".
   * Open a new terminal.
 The toolchain should now be available to be called from the command line (e.g., the *reisc-gcc* command should be found if the user tries to run it).